Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 We'll revoke a borrowing adjustment determination if it includes a year covered in an MYMP declaration.

-At the end of the MYMP, you must explain how the facility performed against the emissions reduction plan from your application.
-Submit this to us by 31 October after the MYMP has ended.
-We will publish submissions on our website.
+At the end of the MYMP, you must explain how the facility performed against the emissions reduction plan.
+The explanation must be submitted to us by 31 October after the MYMP has ended.
+We will publish the explanation on our website.

 Learn about the application requirements for responsible emitters in our Safeguard Mechanism multi-year monitoring period application guide.

-We must receive your MYMP application by 15 November after the first financial year of the proposed MYMP.
+We must receive MYMP applications by 15 November after the first financial year of the proposed MYMP.

 Complete the MYMP application form in Online Services.